S2-group/robot-runner/README.md

 ## Setup ROS1 for Ubuntu 16.04 (Automatic)<br>`not recommended`

-**Note:** This is not recommended as the manual install guides are kept up-to-date by their respective developers and thus offer a better long-term support.
+**NOTE:** This is not recommended as the manual install guides are kept up-to-date by their respective developers and thus offer a better long-term support.
 Also knowing each individual setup step enables the user to create an install which fits perfectly to their specific use case.

 `cd into /examples/ros1/experiments/vu_battsim_16.04/install and:`